Updated on September 6th, 2023

 Staying with luggage, this is a newfound member of my travelling family.
 To be honest, I can’t believe it took us so long to find each other!
-When I am going on a more traditional holiday, then my hard Samsonite suitcase on wheels is perfect.
-For multicentre, ‘months at a time’ trips, I invested in my backpack.
+Initially, for multicentre, ‘months at a time’ trips, I invested in my backpack.
 It was perfect for the times I joined tours & they specifically request you to bring a soft bag.
 But also, it made me more mobile.
 However, I usually travel with around 17kgs which, compared to some, is light.
 For seasoned “hand luggage only” travellers it is a lot.

 For long walks, in the heat or with a frozen shoulder on the way, it’s not fun (believe me!).
 Last year I discovered the best of both worlds & I love it!”

 Here, I give you my new supercharged backpack on wheels!
 To me, the perfect travel bag for those of us who need plenty of anti-ageing skin cream (hence 17kgs!), like to stay mobile but not necessarily keen on those long walks.
 And my go-to for travel luggage has become Osprey.
 I use them lots & they have so far done me proud (no sponsorship, by the way, just honesty!).

-If you are keen on a more traditional backpack, then I would recommend this one.
-I love that it has a detachable day bag too.
-It has taken me many faithful miles around the world!
+If you are keen on a more traditional backpack, then I would recommend the Osprey Fairview.
+I love that it has a detachable day bag & it has taken me many faithful miles around the world!

 While we’re talking packing, again a more recent discovery is the joy of Packing Cubes.
 Packing cubes are the perfect travelling must-haves for a backpacking lifestyle (I swear by this basic set from Amazon).
 They keep all your clothes in one place.
 This makes everything easy to find, pack & unpack while not taking up so much space.
 The downside is that whenever I unpack it looks like a bomb has gone off in my bag.
 This is less of a problem for me, but I am sure it could be annoying for anyone I share with!
 But when I arrive, I like to “nest”.